dimitri-nicolo/calico/reference/host-endpoints/connectivity.md

 example of how you might do that; the command uses `calicoctl` to create a single policy resource, which:

 - Applies to all known endpoints.
-  - Allows inbound ssh access from a defined "management" subnet.
+- Allows inbound ssh access from a defined “management” subnet.
 - Allows outbound connectivity to etcd on a particular IP; if you have multiple etcd servers you should duplicate the rule for each destination.
 - Allows inbound ICMP.
 - Allows outbound UDP on port 67, for DHCP.

 When running this command, replace the placeholders in angle brackets with appropriate values for your deployment.